mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/variable_scope.md

 Instance variables are scoped at the object level.
 They do not cross over between objects.

-Because the scope of instance variables is at the object level, this means that the instance variable is accessible in an object's instance methods even if it is initialized outside that method.
+Because the scope of instance variables is at the object level, this means that instance variables are accessible in an object's instance methods even if it is initialized outside that method.

 ### What differentiates instance variables from local variables?